anhkhoakz/keyboard-cleaning-tool/README.md

 keyboard cleaning without accidentally triggering system shortcuts or typing unwanted characters.

+## Why don't use KeyboardCleanTool?

+[KeyboardCleanTool](https://folivora.ai/keyboardcleantool) is a great tool for cleaning your keyboard, and this project based on it.

+But I love the open source, so I decided to create my own version of it.

 ## Features

 - **Keyboard Input Blocking**: Temporarily blocks all keyboard input using macOS